The following are mini-reviews of books I read in 2005.

 Who was the real person who looked out through these eyes every waking day?

-The book is available on-line in various formats at the Obsessive-Compulsive Illnesses and Creativity Net.
+The book is available on-line in various formats at OCD-Plus.

 Thomas Hardy-like in a nutshell - short and tragic.